felixschndr/migration-from-openhab-to-homeassistant/README.md

       homeassistant:
         condition: service_healthy
 ```
 This works by crawling the API of Home Assistant for its state and checks if it is `RUNNING`.
-Only after that is the case the Matter Hub starts up.
+Only after that is the case, the Matter Hub starts up.
 The `${CONTAINER_HEALTH_CHECK_ACCESS_TOKEN}` is a long-lived access token that can be [created in the `Security` section of the user profile](https://community.home-assistant.io/t/how-to-get-long-lived-access-token/162159/5).

 ### Roborock Integration